MissionToPsyche-Iridium/iridium_19d_surface_vr-uci/README.md

 Debug Tip: If the load time of the scene is large, the first run of that scene may prevent the scene from properly displaying.
 You may need to stop the running scene after a few moments, then press play again. <br>

 **Game Installation / Installing APKs to the Meta Quest** <br>
+**Note: Steps 1-2 can be skipped by downloading the "19d_surface_vr_uci_Surface_VR_Experience.apk" from this repositorie's build folder.**
 1. Build the application for Android, see: https://docs.unity3d.com/6000.0/Documentation/Manual/android-BuildProcess.html <br>
-2. Install Android SDK Platform tools: https://developer.android.com/tools/releases/platform-tools<br>
-3. Build the project in Unity (open project/file/build settings/build) assuming the platform has been set to Android, and the player settings are properly configured. <br>
+2. Build the project in Unity (open project/file/build settings/build) assuming the platform has been set to Android, and the player settings are properly configured. <br>
+3. Install Android SDK Platform tools: https://developer.android.com/tools/releases/platform-tools<br>
 4. Open the command console and navigate to the apk’s root directory <br>
 5. Ensure device is connected to pc via quest link. <br>
 5. Issue the following commands via command line: <br>